 Want to learn more?
 Then read on!

-Border Collie Bernard Puppies – Before You Buy…
+Border Collie Bernard Puppies

 Adding a new dog to your home is a big decision.
-That’s why you want to learn as much as possible about the breed. that you considering.
-Below are some of the things that you should know about bringing a Border Collie Bernard into your house.
-When you are looking for your breeder, make sure that you get references and meet the parents, if possible.
+That’s why you want to learn as much as possible about the breed and the best tips for finding a healthy puppy.
+When looking for your breeder, ensure you get references and meet the parents, if possible.

-You want to visit the breeder and get to know them a bit before you purchase your puppy, to make sure that you aren’t buying from a puppy mill.
+You should visit the breeder and get to know them before you purchase your puppy to ensure that you aren’t buying from a puppy mill.
 The dogs there should be well cared for and clean.
 You also should ask for health records.

-3 Little-Known Facts About Border Collie Bernards
+3 Little-Known Facts About the Border Collie Bernard